apache/drill/_docs/connect-a-data-source/plugins/041-logfile-plugin.md

        cd drill-logfile-plugin
        mvn clean install -DskipTests

-       //The JAR file builds to targets/.
+       //The JAR file installs to targets/.

 Add the JAR file to the `<DRILL_INSTALL>/jars/3rdParty/` directory.